skyreep/hundred-days-of-code/README.md

     Setup a basic index page route

-    Created the logic to add todo items to the todo list via the user-facing
+    Created the logic to add todo items to the todo list via the user-facing form

     Attempted to add item removal functionality